 It’s likely many of your users created similar category labels that can be combined (e.g. About, About us, About [name of organization]).
 At this point you should start to see groupings and trends.
 Major groupings will be obvious, but around the edges, groupings are not as clear and will require your judgment.
 (Tree testing will help confirm you’ve chosen the correct labels and groupings.)

 6. Build or update your navigation.
 Take your findings and build a navigation that is easier and more intuitive for you and your users.

 Now that you have a workable navigation, some simple tree testing will help confirm your findings:

 1. Build a menu for testing.
 This can be an html prototype or simply a list of your primary (top level) navigation items on a piece of paper.

 2. Ask your users “Where would you go to find X?”
 Use the content from the cards you created for your sorting exercise.

 Card sorting and tree testing is an effective exercise for gathering insights from your users for organizing your content.
 Involving your users in the process will help ensure you’re speaking their language, after all they are the people using the site.

-[Ed. - Check back for the next post of Michael’s series on user research with Usability Studies.
+[Ed. - Check back for the next post of this series on user research with Usability Studies.
 If you missed it, be sure to read the first post on In-Depth User Interviews.]